-The copyright owner's privilege to control the of substantially reproduction similar. unauthorized derivative works provides even more protection.
-17 U.S.C.#101 defines a derivative work as a "work based upon one or pre-existing works, such as more а translation, ... abridgment, condensation, or any other form in which the work may be recast, transformed or adapted."
-The vending of a derivatve work without permission of the owner infringes the author's copyright (L&L WHITE METAL CASTING JOSEPH, 387 v.
+The copyright owner's privilege to control the reproduction of substantially similar, unauthorized derivative works provides even more protection.
+17 U.S.C.#101 defines a derivative work as a "work based upon one or works, pre-existing such as translation, ...abridgment, condensation, or any other form in which the work may be recast, transformed or adapted."
+The vending of a derivatve work without permission of the owner infringes the author's copyright (L&L CASTING METAL JOSEPH, 387 v.
 F.Supp.1349).
-Also, in SYNERCOM, is a principal in which the conversion of a program from one computer language to another (i.e., BASIC to FORTRAN) may be considered analogous to the translation of a work from one human language to another.
+Also, in SYNERCOM, is principal in which the conversion of a program from one computer language to another (i.e., BASIC to FORTRAN) may be considered analogous to the translation of a work from one human language to another.